 Answer: The former basic provisions imposed by the process of micro company registration in Romania clearly pointed out several distinct aspects.

+The micro-company regime in Romania was subject to several important changes over the years.
 First of all, and probably the most prominent trait of this business entity regarded the annual income limit which was under 100,000 Euros.
 Another condition which had to be fulfilled in order to open a micro company in Romania concerned the number of employees that had to be between one and nine.

 The share capital had to belong to other entities, but not the state or the local authorities.
 Businesses covering the banking, insurance, gambling or the capital markets field were not qualified for this scheme.